plus-22/CloakV4/README.md

   - Silence
 </details>

+NOTE: The default menu bars, when expanded, will overlap.
+To fix this, you can enable the "QuickMenu" feature (emulating dragonfireclient's menu) or move each option. (check #5 for visuals)

 ### Chat commands
 - `.fasthit <multiplier>` set fasthit multiplier.
 FastHit needs to be turned on for this to be used.
 - `.say <text>` send raw text